stevenmholt/cmnotes/FeatureUpdate_NewLocation.md

-#Updated process for populating address information for a new location.
+#Updated process for populating address information for a new location

 ###What?